Washington State Department of Corrections: Work releases

 The department currently has 12 work release facilities.
 All but two of these facilities are operated by contractors, who manage the daily safety and security and have oversight of the facilities full-time (24 hours a day, 7 days per week).
 Department staff are located on site to assist in supervision, monitoring, and case management of those under supervision, as well as monitoring of the contracts.

 Formerly incarcerated people housed in work release facilities have progressed from full confinement to partial confinement, and are required to seek, secure, and maintain employment in the community, as well as pay for their room and board.
 This model is designed to provide some foundation for employment and housing when the formerly incarcerated are released to communities.

 Field offices

 Community Supervision occurs at 86 varied locations in the community to include: field offices, community justice centers, Community Oriented Policing (COP) Shops and outstations.
 Activities of supervised people in the community are monitored, which includes home visits, by a Community Corrections Officer to ensure compliance with court, or known as the Indeterminate Sentence Review Board (ISRB), which was the Washington State Board of Prison Terms and Paroles, only those individuals who have been deemed rehabilitated by the ISRB are placed on Parole and department conditions of supervision, such as Community Supervision and/or Community Custody.

+Community Justice Centers

+The Community Justice Centers are responsible for aiding offenders who are reentering the community by providing them with various resources and a designated place to go to receive additional opportunities to ensure their success once they reenter the community.

+There are six Community Justice Centers in the state of Washington: